sauln179/Social-Network-Api/README.md

 Use this and leave feedback

 # Test
-In Insomia, use these endpoints.
+In Insomia, use these endpoints. <br>
 **User**
 - Get all users:        `GET /api/users`
 - Create a user:        `POST /api/users`